usd-comp230/usd-comp230.github.io/pa2/index.md

 for problems with style.
 In future assignments, we will deduct style points if you have:

-- Lines in code files that are longer than 100 characters
 - Inconsistent indentations
 - Unit tests with generic names like "test1"
 - Helper methods with generic names like "method1"